This key measure of inflation climbed at the fastest pace since 1982 last month - KTVZ

 By Anneken Tappe, CNN Business

-Yet another key measure of inflation ticked higher at the start of the year, rising at its fastest pace since February 1982.
+Yet another key measure of inflation ticked higher at the start of the year, rising at its fastest pace in nearly 40 years.

 Stripping out food and energy costs, which tend to be more volatile, prices rose 5.2% over the same period.
-That was the fastest advance since April 1983.
+It was the fastest advance since April 1983.

 For the month of January, prices rose 0.6%, or 0.5% excluding energy and food, in line with economists’ predictions but at a faster rate than in the month prior.